 Understanding the EMC Directive harmonized standards

-When seeking to demonstrate compliance to the directive, Element frequently sees a disconnect between the way manufacturers propose the process, and the reality of what must be completed to show due diligence.
+When seeking to demonstrate compliance with the directive, Element frequently sees a disconnect between the way manufacturers think this can be addressed, and the reality of what must be completed to show due diligence.

 From our experience, we estimate that four out of five manufacturers are still approaching the process based on the outdated requirements of the previous EMC Directive.
-Understanding which directive to comply with and what harmonized standards will support it allows our experts to provide a presumption of conformity.
+Understanding which directive to comply with and what harmonized standards will support it is critical to obtaining a presumption of conformity.

 The compliance process should always begin with a full risk analysis.
 Many of the hazards identified in a risk assessment will be covered by applying an appropriate harmonized standard.
 However, as not all hazards will necessarily be covered, the application of a harmonized standard on its own is not always sufficient for demonstrating compliance with either the EMC Directive or the EMC requirements of the Radio Equipment Directive (RED).